1. Introduction

 • tracked by a DN ("CN=localhost,…")

-• supplied with a SAN X.509 extension to include a DNS ("localhost") and IP ("127.0.0.1") value that the server can legally respond from to be accepted.
+• supplied with a Subject Alternative Name (SAN) X.509 extension to include a DNS ("localhost") and IP ("127.0.0.1") value that the server can legally respond from to be accepted.
 SAN is a relatively new requirement and takes the place of validating the hostname using Common Name value ("CN=localhost") of the DN.

 Generate Self-signed RSA Certificate